pranscript/plex_bytesized/plex/readme.md

 - After settings, create a Movie library for the movies.
 - Put folder path as "/data/mnt/mnt_merge/Movies"
+  - Remember that Movies folder must be present in the drive, then only it will show here.
+  - Similarly make a T.V series folder too in the drive.
+  - "mnt_merge" is the link between google drive and local drive.
-- Remember, the path should go from "mnt_merge" as the only Plex will be able to find any new downloads.
+- Remember, the path should go from "mnt_merge" as then only Plex will be able to find any new downloads.
 - In advanced, disable
   - Enable Cinema Trailers
   - Enable video preview thumbnails